SketchFoxsky/CVR-Menu-Rework/README.md

 - Player Notes on a user profile, a TXT file will be made in the UserData folder under Notes.
 Names of the TXT files will correspond to the UUID of a user.
   - This can be used to keep track of old names of a player or other important information you would like to keep!
 - Introduce Tab functionality to the menu as shown in the UI 2.0 preview!

+> [!IMPORTANT]
+> I am in no way affiliated with Alpha Blend Interactive or the ChilloutVR Development team.
+This is soley a passion project by the community, for the community!